SeldonIO/seldon-core/examples/centralised-logging/README.md

 kubectl port-forward svc/kibana-kibana -n logs 5601:5601
 ```

+If you want to check the elastic API with postman then also run `kubectl port-forward svc/elasticsearch-master -n logs 9200:9200`

 When Kibana appears for the first time there will be a brief animation while it initializes.
 On the Welcome page click Explore on my own.
 From the top-left or from the `Visualize and Explore Data` panel select the `Discover` item.